TM-83 mine: Deployment

-The mine installation by two trained personnel takes 15-20 minutes.
+The mine installation by two trained personnel takes 15–20 minutes.

 Action

-The mine has two modes of operation after deployment: using its infra-red or seismic sensors, which can be classified as "active" and "passive" respectively.
+The mine has two modes of operation after deployment: using its infrared or seismic sensors, which can be classified as "active" and "passive" respectively.
 The seismic sensor allows the mine to work in "standby" mode and requires less power to run, as the mine has a set of batteries, and, thus, a limited energy source.
-As soon as the seismic sensor detects an approaching target, the mine switches to its "active" mode, toggling the use of its infra-red sensor.
-The mine explodes when the target enters the range of detection by the infra-red sensor.
+As soon as the seismic sensor detects an approaching target, the mine switches to its "active" mode, toggling the use of its infrared sensor.
+The mine explodes when the target enters the range of detection by the infrared sensor.
 At a range of 5–50 meters, the mine is claimed to penetrate 100 mm of armour at 30° LOS, creating a hole 80 mm in diameter.
-If no target was detected by the IR sensor three minutes after the infra-red sensor is activated, the mine switches back to its "standby" mode.
+If no target was detected by the infrared sensor three minutes after the infrared sensor is activated, the mine switches back to its "standby" mode.